Kushalrock/SASS-Beginner-To-Advanced/README.md

 npm install jquery --save
 ```
 The --save-dev are called dev dependency which are optional while jquery are called dependency in package json format.
 Don't install jquery it has been just given for sake of info.
-If you are using it go ahead.
+If you are using it go ahead. <br />

-5. Modify the pacakge.json scripts line as instructed below...
+5. Modify the package.json scripts line as instructed below...
 6. Follow the above steps to compile.
 It will be same.

 # Inner workings of package.json(Skip, Come back later)